BlaisProteomics/multiplierz/README.md

 ## Citation

-If you use *multiplierz* in an academic publication, please cite us:
+Please cite if you use *multiplierz* in an academic publication:

-**Alexander, William M., et al. "multiplierz v2.
-0: a Python‐based ecosystem for shared access and analysis of native mass spectrometry data."
+**Alexander, William M., et al. "multiplierz v2.0: a Python-based ecosystem for shared access and analysis of native mass spectrometry data."
 Proteomics (2017).**

 ***